Does Universal Credit affect your credit score?

 When you apply for Universal Credit, you are not applying to borrow money, and no credit checks are carried out.

-The Department for Work and Pensions (DWP) won’t check your credit file as part of your application for Universal Credit.
+The Department for Work and Pensions (DWP) won't check your credit file as part of your application for Universal Credit.
 However, you will be asked about savings and investments.
-If you have more than £6,000 in capital, this will affect how much Universal Credit you get.
-If you have more than £16,000 in savings and investments, you won’t be able to get Universal Credit.
+If you have more than £6,000 in capital (any savings, investments, and physical assets), this will affect how much Universal Credit you get.
+If you have more than £16,000 in savings and investments, you won't be able to get Universal Credit.

 Your credit score is based on your ability to handle credit and payments.
 Your credit report shows your loans, debts and other credit agreements (such as household bills) and how you manage your finances.
-Your credit score is calculated by credit reference agencies using this information.
+Credit reference agencies use this information to work out your credit score.

 Being on Universal Credit or other benefits doesn't affect your credit score directly.